healthykitchen101/healthykitchen101.com/blenders/reviews/peach-street/peach-street-powerful-500-watt.md

 *   Whipped Egg-Whites (5%) - **0**/10

-During our testing of the Peach Street immersion blender, we found it to be a versatile tool, capable of handling various tasks.
+During our testing of the Peach Street, we found it to be a [versatile immersion blender](https://healthykitchen101.com/blenders/reviews/best/immersion-blenders/), capable of handling various tasks.
 While it lacks a whisk attachment for egg whites, its powerful 500-watt motor excels at blending soups, creating smoothies from frozen fruits, and producing mayonnaise and almond milk with acceptable results.

 ### Hot Soup Purée